OpenDataServices/standards-lab/docs/admin/system-resources.md

 # System Resources

-The system resources required depend on the number of users, the size of the schema and the size of the data to be tested.
+The system resources required depend on the number of users, the size of the schema, and the size of the data to be tested.

-Typically large data requires more memory and more than one concurrent users requires more CPU.
+Typically large dataset requires more memory, and more than one concurrent user requires more CPU.

 ## Recommended minimum system specifications